livegnik/2way-poc-design/02-architecture/04-data-flow-overview.md

 ### 8.1 Scope

-Visibility suppression replaces delete semantics in the PoC and is implemented using Rating graph objects.
+Visibility suppression replaces delete semantics in the PoC and is implemented using Rating graph objects defined in [01-protocol/02-object-model.md](../01-protocol/02-object-model.md).

 ### 8.2 Inputs

-* Write request creating or updating a Rating object targeting another graph object.
+* Write request creating or updating a Rating object targeting another graph object defined in [01-protocol/02-object-model.md](../01-protocol/02-object-model.md).

 ### 8.3 Flow

-* Rating enters standard local or remote write flow.
+* Rating enters standard local or remote write flow defined in this document.
-* Rating is validated by Schema Manager.
+* Rating is validated by [Schema Manager](managers/05-schema-manager.md).
-* Rating authorship and scope are validated by ACL Manager.
+* Rating authorship and scope are validated by [ACL Manager](managers/06-acl-manager.md).
-* Rating is serialized, sequenced, and persisted like any other object.
+* Rating is serialized, sequenced, and persisted like any other object per [01-protocol/03-serialization-and-envelopes.md](../01-protocol/03-serialization-and-envelopes.md).
-* Event Manager emits rating related events after commit.
+* [Event Manager](managers/11-event-manager.md) emits rating related events after commit.

 ### 8.4 Interpretation rules

 * Ratings do not remove or alter target objects.
-* Ratings are interpreted at read time by services or apps.
+* Ratings are interpreted at read time by services or apps defined in [02-architecture/services-and-apps/**](services-and-apps/).
 * Interpretation rules are deterministic and app scoped.
 * Interpretation respects ACL visibility of Rating objects.